web3/web3.js/docs/docs/guides/wagmi_usage/wagmi.md

 ---
 sidebar_position: 1
-sidebar_label: 'Wagmi Web3js Adaptor'
+sidebar_label: 'Wagmi Web3js Adapter'
-title: 'Wagmi Web3js Adaptor'
+title: 'Wagmi Web3js Adapter'
 ---

+### Reference Implementation
-If you're using [Wagmi](https://wagmi.sh/react/getting-started#use-wagmi) and want to add web3.js, use this provider in your project:
+If you're using [Wagmi](https://wagmi.sh/react/getting-started#use-wagmi) and want to add web3.js, use this code in your project.
+This snippet will help you to convert a `Viem` client to a `web3.js` instance for signing transactions and interacting with the blockchain:

 ```typescript